Grunet/digestible-wcag-website/src/index.md

 ### Why the Halloween theme?

 I actually co-opted the [WCAG website](https://www.w3.org/TR/WCAG/)'s styles and then inverted the colors, figuring that would result in something intriguing yet accessible by default.
 Orange is also my favorite color so there's that too.

+### Do you have an accessibility statement?

+You're looking at it.
+If you run into any accessibility hurdles with the service or this site, please [contact me](#feedback-section).
+I will aim to to treat it with the same or higher priority as any equivalent able-dominant issue.